 Oklahoma Houses By Mail by Rachel Shoemaker is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

-This entry was posted in Kit Homes of Oklahoma
+This entry was posted in Kit Homes Around the Country

 , Alanson Robert Carpenter